soteria-security/365Inspect/README.md

 365Inspect requires the administrative PowerShell modules for Microsoft Online, Azure AD, Exchange administration, and Sharepoint administration.

+The 365Inspect.ps1 PowerShell script will validate the installed modules.

-If you do not have these modules installed, you should be able to install them with the following commands in an administrative PowerShell prompt, or by following the instructions at the references below:
+If you do not have these modules installed, you will be prompted to install them, and with your approval, the script will attempt installation.
+Otherwise, you should be able to install them with the following commands in an administrative PowerShell prompt, or by following the instructions at the references below:

 	Install-Module -Name MSOnline